Voldemalort/token-factions/README.md

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

+### libWrapper

+This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Known issue

-- There is a incompatibility con the [Foundry VTT Mount Up](https://github.com/p4535992/MountUp ) when i "Mount Up" a faction token the PIXI Graphic go in conlict and launch a exception is not a grave exception but is annoying
+- There is a incompatibility with the module [Foundry VTT Mount Up](https://github.com/p4535992/MountUp ) when i "Mount Up" a faction token the PIXI Graphic go in conlict and launch a exception is not a grave exception but is annoying
+- There is a incompatibility with the module [Perfect vision](https://github.com/dev7355608/perfect-vision ) when both module are active everything is broken, a simple soution on my side is disable the subfeature with pixy texture in favore of the solution with the border on the token (note if you use [Border-Control](https://github.com/kandashi/Border-Control) module this last one win on mine because is a ovveride )

 ## Configuration